NREL/HPC/docs/Documentation/Applications/ipopt.md

 IPOPT is commonly used in solving power flow, e.g., AC Optimal Power Flow, and controls problems.
 Please refer to their [project website](https://github.com/coin-or/Ipopt) for the source code.
 The documentation can be found [here](https://coin-or.github.io/Ipopt/index.html).

 !!! note
     IPOPT with HSL linear solvers is available as a module on Kestrel.
 Please see [IDAES Solvers](./idaes_solvers.md) for additional details.
-We recommend using the system module for ease-of-use and only build if they do not meet your needs.
+We recommend using the system module for ease-of-use and only build if the module does not meet your needs.

 ## Installation from source